whyboris/utilitarianism.net/pdf/book.md

 # Book PDF generation

+To build a print version PDF of the book, run `just book` in your terminal!

+## Details

 To grab the list of chapters in their proper order, open the `/textbook` URL and run this in the console:

 ```js